Peter Oosterhuis: PGA Tour

 Oosterhuis did not progress on this performance, however.
-Through the late 1970s he would easily keep his Tour card, but was not a regular contender to win events on the PGA Tour.
+Through the late 1970s, he would easily keep his Tour card but was not a regular contender to win events on the PGA Tour.
 His year-end statistics through the late 1970s are remarkably similar to his 1975 results.
 In 1976, he made the cut in 25 of 29 events with 3 top-10s and 11 top-25s.
 In 1977, he made 18 of 25 cuts with 3 top-10s and 9 top-25s, including a runner-up finish at the Canadian Open, his third and final runner-up finish on tour.
 In 1978, he recorded 20 made cuts in 24 events with, for the fourth straight year, 3 top-10s as well as 6 top-25s.

-Oosterhuis' career in America reached its nadir in the summer of 1981.
-He hadn't recorded a top-10 in over a year.
+Oosterhuis's career in America reached its nadir in the summer of 1981.
+He had not recorded a top-10 in over a year.
 He barely kept his card the previous year, finishing #107 on the money list.
-He had gotten some advice, however, from former pro and instructor Bert Yancey which "helped immensely."
+He had gotten some advice, however, from former pro and instructor Bert Yancey which, in this words, "helped immensely."
 This work eventually paid off as he won the Canadian Open in August 1981.
 It would be his only PGA Tour win.
 He defeated Andy North, Bruce Lietzke, and Jack Nicklaus by a shot.
 Nicklaus had a 20-foot eagle putt on the last hole to tie but missed.
 He would build on this success, recording 4 top-10s and 13 top-25s in 1982, both his best ever for the PGA Tour.
 He would also finish runner-up at the 1982 Open Championship.

-The remainder of Oosterhuis' career was not quite as successful.
+The remainder of Oosterhuis's career was not quite as successful.
 He would record a handful of top-10s before quitting life as a touring professional after the 1986 season.

-Ryder Cup

-Oosterhuis played on six consecutive Ryder Cup teams for Great Britain and Ireland, and later Europe, from 1971 to 1981.
-Representing Great Britain and Ireland from 1971 to 1977 he had an impressive record, especially in singles matches.
-In 1971 he beat Gene Littler and Arnold Palmer, in 1973 he halved with Lee Trevino and beat Palmer again, in 1975 he beat Johnny Miller and J. C. Snead while in 1977 he beat Jerry McGee.
-At that time he had a singles record of 6 wins, a half and no losses.
-Although he lost his singles matches, playing for Europe, in his final two Ryder Cup matches, he finished with a 6–2–1 record in singles and with 6½ points is only ½ point behind the overall Ryder Cup singles record of 7 points held by 5 players including Arnold Palmer.
-Palmer had only three losses in 11 singles matches, two of them by Oosterhuis, the other being by Peter Alliss in 1963.
-In all matches Oosterhuis had a winning 14–11–3 record in the Ryder Cup, despite being on the losing side on all six occasions.
+From 1987 to 1993, he was Director of Golf at Forsgate Country Club in Jamesburg, New Jersey, and at the Riviera Country Club in Pacific Palisades, California.